Make-School-Courses/DevOps-Security/README.md

   - In Class:
     - Present Article
     - Deploy and set up the demo App
-  - Homework:
+  - Homework: No homework
-    -
-Class 4 - Look at the vulnerabilities
+Class 4 - SQL
-  - In Class:
+  - In Class: Intro to SQL
-  - Homework:
+  - Homework: Work through SQL examples
 Class 5 - SQL Injection
-  - In Class: Quick introduction to SQL
-  - Homework:
-Class 6 - SQL Injection
   - In Class:
-  - Homework:
+    - What is SQL injection?
+    - How to prevent SQL injection
+  - Homework: Protect the demo site from SQL injection Class 6 - Hack this!
+  - In Class: Try some hacking
-Class 7 - XSS Attacks
+  - Homework: Hack as many of the of the examples as you can Class 7 - XSS Attacks
-  - In Class:
+  - In Class: What XSS and how can you revent it
-  - Homework:
-Class 8 - XSS Attacks
+  - Homework: Sanitize data on the demo site to prevent XSS Class 8 - XSS Attacks
   - In Class:
   - Homework: